turbonomic/mesosturbo/deploy/README.md

 a username and pwd.
 If you don't have a Docker ID, head over to [DockerHub HomePage](https://hub.docker.com) to create one.
 * Need [Dockerfile](https://docs.docker.com/engine/reference/builder/) which is found at the root dir of the mesosturbo project.
+  * Change the name of the maintainer in the file

 Build and push Mesosturbo Container Image -
 * Build a Docker Image.